YvesDesrumaux/YvesDesrumaux.github.io/Instructions/Documentation/README.md

 Organizing content into categories or chapters makes it easier for users to quickly navigate and find the information they need.

 # Documentation files
-- Make documentation in .md format.
+- Files are placed in a `.Documentation` folder at the root of the repository.
-- Documentation is placed in a `.Documentation` folder at the root of the repository.
+- Make files in .md format.

 # Write Clear & Concise Content